m1ndful/corva-interview/README.md

 # Task Delivery
 * Please don't fork, branch or create a pull request with this repository.
-* Clone it and email your solution back to us when you're done.
+* Clone it and do your work there.
+* When the task is ready, **Email** your solution back to us (Only first submit count unless otherwise directed).

 # Corva Devops Test Task